Ericonaldo/Sports-Analytics-Challenge/README.md

 ## Project Organization
 ------------
     ├── README.md                             <- The top-level README for developers using this project.
+    ├── LICENCE                                   <- The Licence of this project.
     ├── data
     │   ├── train                             <- Training data used in experiments.
     │   ├── processed                         <- Data used for indication and further processing during experiments.